appsgit-com/Paytm-Payment-Gateway/README.md

     $gmailpassword = "your gmail password";
     //Nothing else to change now

+Enable access to less secure apps and unlock captcha for your Google account using https://www.google.com/settings/security/lesssecureapps and https://accounts.google.com/b/0/DisplayUnlockCaptcha.

 Send a HTTP POST request to paytm.php with required three POST parameters:

  1. **apikey**: Your API key that is in validatePaytm.php